 To search your polling place by address.
 You enter your street name and the system will display the voting location for residents living on that street.
 If there are two or more polling places for that street, house number ranges applicable to each polling place will also be displayed.

 Norwalk Election Districts

 Norwalk uses 12 polling places for Legislative (State/Federal) Elections and 13 polling places for Municipal (Local) Elections.
 The boundaries of the voting districts for these two types of elections are not the same.
-This year (2017) is an odd-numbered year, so this year's election is for Mayor, Common Council, Board of Education (at Large), Town Clerk, and other municipal offices.
-In addition, voters who live in the 1st, 2nd, 3rd, and 6th taxing districts choose Taxing District Commissioners and Treasurers.
+This year (2018) is an even-numbered year, so this year's election is for Governor, Lt.
+Governor, U.S. Senator, 4th District Congressman, Secretary of the State, Treasurer, Comptroller, Attorney General, State Senator, State Representative, Probate Judge, and Registrar of Voters.

 |Municipal Elections for Mayor, Common Council,